vinush-vigneswaran/c-sharp-notes/Chapter2.md

     5. Save changes, check ``Vocabulary.GlobalUsings.g.cs`` file again to see if the changes have been applied.

 #### **Methods**
 * With methods, the same method can be used differently based on it's arguments or other things (covered in Ch 5.) that can affect it's action.
 This is called ``overloading`` - "overloading a method".
-In the following example, the same function is used with different arugments producing different actions with those arguments:
+In the following example, the same function is used with different arguments producing different actions with those arguments:
     ```C#
     // outputs the current line terminator string
     // by default, this is a carriage-return and line feed (same as pressing enter)